SuradechKKPB/YogaPoseEstimator/README.md

 3. Keypoint generation using movenet >> https://www.kaggle.com/suradechk/03-keypoint-movenet-v2
 4. Classification keypoint output using classical ML >> https://www.kaggle.com/suradechk/04-classification-using-keypoints-output-v2
 5. Classification keypoint output using ANN >> https://www.kaggle.com/suradechk/05-classification-using-ann-v2

+After completing model building steps with the above 5 notebooks, we have created our own unique RSI prevention software prototype using key loggers and webcam with the Jupyter notebook.
+The ipynb file is uploaded to this github repository.